Album Review: The Gaslight Anthem – History Books

 The comeback of The Gaslight Anthem was no disappointment.
 They have their nostalgic sound, while showing their growth and creating stories that can be listened to for all different moods.
 This is an amazing way for a band to show who they have become, while still speaking to their past audience.

 Nicole Sacks: Hi!
-I am a junior at the University of Tennessee, Knoxville.
+I am a senior at the University of Tennessee, Knoxville.
 I am a Management and Entrepreneurship major with a collateral in Marketing.
 I am pursuing a career in the music industry, taking knowledge from my field of study and incorporating it into my professional goals.
 I am very passionate about all things music and am very excited to turn it into a career!

 Related Post